Providing support and promoting respect for everyone with a visible difference

 A person with a disfigurement is given an absence warning for taking time off to attend medical appointments related to the disfigurement.
 As a result of the warning, the person is prevented from applying for promotion.
 This could be discrimination unless the employer can justify it.

 An organic food retailer bans all its staff from wearing make-up at work to promote its “back to nature” brand image.
 This is very uncomfortable for a staff member with a severe skin disfigurement and is more likely to disadvantage people with the disfigurement than others.
+A staff member with a moderate disfigurement may also be able to claim if they share the same disadvantage as colleagues with severe disfigurements.
 This is likely to be discrimination unless the employer can justify this policy.

 Someone with a facial disfigurement finds it stressful having their photograph taken and displayed but their employer requires everyone to have a photo on their security pass, website and email header.
 In some circumstances, the employer might need to make an adjustment to allow this person to bring a recent photo from home instead, or to waive the need for an email or website photo.